 As COVID-19 rages on, the safety of our membership, staff and volunteers continues to be of prime importance.
-As a result, 2020 and January-February 2021 regionals and sectionals along with the Fall NABC, November 26 – December 6, Tampa, have been canceled.
-This includes the cancellation of remaining non-life master tournaments for 2020 or other tournaments this year where ACBL tournament directors are not technically required.
+As a result, regionals and sectionals along with the Spring and Summer NABC have been canceled through July.
+This includes the cancellation of remaining non-life master tournaments or other tournaments this year where ACBL tournament directors are not technically required.

 Tournaments are a great opportunity for sharpening your bridge skills while competing with players at your level.
 Meet other bridge enthusiasts, make new friends and visit the most interesting places in North America.
 The ACBL sanctions more than 1100 tournaments a year, so you will likely find one close to you, happening soon.